 Healthy eating in the National Quality Standard

-Requirements for healthy eating and nutrition in early childhood education and care services
+A guide for early childhood education and care services.

 - actively promote healthy eating (element 2.1.3)

 - have in place policies and procedures in relation to nutrition, food and beverages, dietary requirements and ensure policies and procedures are followed (regulations 168(2) and 170)

 - ensure children have access to safe drinking water at all times (regulation 78)

 - ensure children are offered food and beverages appropriate to the needs of each child on a regular basis throughout the day (regulation 78).

 In addition, services who provide food and beverages must: